bgoodwine/HDF5/docs/README.md

 # Or expand on it
 ## Third-party compression algorithms
-Multiple compression algorithms are available for the chunked HDF5 files, including 3rd party compression algorithms.
+Multiple compression algorithms are available for the chunked `HDF5` files, including 3rd party compression algorithms.
 These can be specified with the `-c [algorithm]` option.
+While I compared the differences in file sizes and access time for different types of access for most of these algorithms when chunking `by frame`, a future experiment could be comparing compression algorithms' performance with different chunking methods or different data types.

 ```python
 # Available compression algorithms & their names